stuartcw/wiki.stuartlabs.com/docs/Mkdocs.md

 > Ye shall know them by their fruits.
 > Matthew 7:16

-A week or so ago I came a across a web page [A gardening guide for your mind](https://www.mentalnodes.com/a-gardening-guide-for-your-mind)  which mentioned the following:
+I came a across a web page [A gardening guide for your mind](https://www.mentalnodes.com/a-gardening-guide-for-your-mind)  which mentioned the following:

 > A gardening guide for your mind
 >